 If you become ill with the influenza virus, make sure to rest, drink plenty of liquids, avoid using alcohol and tobacco, and take medication to relieve symptoms.
 Never give aspirin to children or teenagers who have flu-like symptoms, especially fever, without consulting a physician.
 In some cases, physicians may choose to prescribe certain antiviral drugs to treat influenza.
 Antibiotics do not cure influenza, which is caused by a virus.

-Every Monday, from September 21 to November 9, free flu vaccinations will be given from 9 a.m. to 1 p.m. in the lobby of the Emergency Department at the Medical Center on Savannah Road in Lewes.
+Every Monday, from 9 a.m. to 1 p.m., September 19 through November 17, free flu vaccinations will be given in the lobby of the Medical Center on Savannah Road in Lewes.

 Additional flu vaccination clinics are set for:

 For more information on the clinics, call Beebe Population Health at (302) 645-3337.
-For a full listing of flu clinics and street addresses, go to www.beebehealthcare.org/calendar.
+For a full listing of flu clinics and street addresses, go to Calendar of Events.

 Beebe Healthcare is a not-for-profit community healthcare system with a charitable mission to encourage healthy living, prevent illness, and restore optimal health for the people residing, working, or visiting in the communities we serve.
 It offers services throughout Southern Delaware including a 210-licensed-bed hospital, a cancer center, and outpatient facilities at multiple sites providing walk-in care, lab, imaging, and physical rehab services.
 For more information, please visit us online at Beebe Healthcare.